Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates three active public transport stops in Rangeville, consisting of bus services.
-These stops are operated by one route collectively offering 64 weekly passenger trips.
-Transport accessibility is rated as limited with residents typically located 906 meters from the nearest stop.
+Transport analysis indicates three active public transport stops within Rangeville, operating a mix of bus services.
+These stops are served by one individual route, collectively facilitating 64 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 906 meters from the nearest stop.

-Service frequency averages nine trips per day across all routes, equating to about twenty-one weekly trips per individual stop.
+Service frequency averages nine trips per day across all routes, equating to approximately 21 weekly trips per stop.

 Frequently Asked Questions - Transport